diracyoon/GEM_QC_SW/README.md

 source Env.sh
 ./Run_Client.sh
 </pre>
+You can run the client as many as HV module channel.
+Every client with different channel number runs independently.
 If the server is not running or owned HV channel by other channel process, Run_Client.sh scrip will notice it and kill itself.
 Anyway you should keep focus not to make any mistake.
 ### Output
 Measured I-V curve will show up Output/QC_Long directory.